 The Board approved the adoption of the SU Plan on November 5, 2020 (and received Shareholder approval in the January 20, 2021 Shareholders' meeting).
+On May 30, 2023, the Board approved an amendment to the SU Plan of a "housekeeping" nature to correct a provision in the SU Plan relating to the insider participation limit that was inconsistent with another provision of the SU Plan.

-Below is a brief overview of the SU Plan.
-A complete copy of the SU Plan can be found in 2020 Circular.
-Copies of the 2020 Circular may be obtained on SEDAR at www.sedar.com or upon request, free of charge, at the office of the
+Below is a brief overview of the SU Plan, as amended.
+A complete copy of the amended SU Plan can be found in "Appendix A" to this Management Information Circular.

-Company.
 All capitalized terms used in this section but not defined shall have the meanings ascribed to them in the SU Plan.